Kabel Three No Trump - Kabel 3 No Trump

 Keen's Two Bids

-Perhaps the official designation should be Dave Keen's Two Bids, since the concept and conventional method was devised by Mr. Dave Keen of Mercyside, United Kingdom.
-This is the designation for a full system of Two Bids, which can be played either as weak or strong.
-In general all Two Bids show either a Strong Two in that suit, or Weak Two in the higher-ranking suit.
+The concept and conventional method was devised by Mr. Dave Keen of Mercyside, United Kingdom.
+This concept presents a full system of Two Bids, which can be played either as weak or strong.

 Keeping The Bidding Open